zesk/build/documentation/source/tools/bin.md

 - [`repair.sh`](./identical.md#identicalCheckShell) - Similar to [
   `identicalCheckShell`](./identical.md#identicalCheckShell) with some extra functionality.
-- `install-bin-build.sh` - Install or upgrdades current version of Zesk Build in `./bin/build` if it is not installed already.
+- `install-bin-build.sh` - Install or upgrdades current version of {applicationName} in `./bin/build` if it is not installed already.
 Updates itself if required.
 - [`map.sh`](./text.md#mapEnvironment) - Same as [`mapEnvironment`](./text.md#mapEnvironment) - kind of like
   `envsubst` (hey!)